ALTIBASE/Documents/ReleaseNotes/eng/Altibase_Migration_Center_7_14_Release_Notes.md

 ### BUG-51035	Provide Conversion Function for Not Null & Default ''(Empty String) Columns During Migration to Altibase

 Since Altibase does not distinguish between Empty String and Null data, columns with Not Null and Default ''(Empty String) settings in other DBMS cannot be migrated as they are.
-To solve this problem, the Migration Option provides the function of converting Not Null & Default ''(Empty String) column into DDL suitable for Altibase.
+To solve this problem, the Migration Option provides the function of converting Not Null & Default ''(Empty String) column into DDL statements suitable for Altibase.

 ### BUG-51075	Migration Center UI Enhancement: Add Scrollbar and Adjust Height for Improved Usability in Option Window